- What is additional living expenses coverage?

 What is additional living expenses coverage?

-Additional living expenses insurance, also called ALE or loss of use coverage, reimburses you for extra expenses if you can’t live in your home due to a covered loss.
-For example, if a tornado or hurricane damages your home and temporarily makes it uninhabitable, ALE insurance will reimburse additional costs to live elsewhere.
+Additional living expenses (ALE) insurance reimburses you for extra expenses if you can’t live in your home due to a covered loss.
+For example, if a tornado or hurricane damages your home and makes it temporarily uninhabitable, ALE insurance will reimburse additional costs to stay at a hotel.

 Many people don’t even realize they have additional living expenses as part of their homeowners or renters insurance policy, Walker says.
 But this coverage can come through for them when they need it most.

-"Imagine being forced out of your home on a moment's notice due to an evacuation order, water damage, fire," she says.
+"Imagine being forced out of your home on a moment's notice due to an evacuation order, water damage or fire," she says.
 "Could you afford to temporarily live elsewhere with the understanding that you are still responsible for your mortgage, utilities and other household expenses?"

 What does additional living expenses insurance cover?

-What is covered under additional living expenses?
-The additional living expenses coverage on homeowners policies covers a hotel stay and any costs you incur while your home is uninhabitable and is being repaired or rebuilt after a covered loss.
+ALE on homeowners policies covers a hotel stay and costs you incur while your home is uninhabitable and is being repaired or rebuilt after a covered loss.
 The coverage to keep a temporary home is meant to maintain your standard of living.

-Covered costs include those that exceed your normal living expenses.
+Covered costs include those that exceed your everyday living expenses.
 ALE might reimburse you for things such as:

 What isn't covered by additional living expenses?

-Additional living expenses does not cover any costs that are part of your normal expenses, such as your utility bills or normal groceries.
+ALE does not cover any costs that are part of your regular expenses, such as utility bills or groceries.
 There are also limits to how much you can spend on those expenses.
 ALE doesn't pay for a room at the Four Seasons; it pays for what you need to get by and only for the difference in your temporary and usual costs.

 "ALE is designed to pay for out-of-pocket expenses and temporary housing similar to your current home," Walker says.
 "In other words, ALE will not pay for a five-star hotel or expensive dining tabs that aren't equal to your normal day-to-day expenses."